wonder-coconut/comp_arch_ass/ass1/code/README.txt

 - n is mandatory for dynamic_lt and dynamic_gshare
 - h is mandatory for dynamic_gshare

-Alternatively, you can also use the exec.sh bash script to run all traces for a defined predictor.
+Alternatively, you can also use the exec.sh bash script to run all traces for a defined predictor, although this is not recommended.
 It uses identical command line arguments.
-Note: the relative path between the scripts and the traces are hardcoded and must be in an identically placed folder to run.
+Note: the relative path between the scripts and the traces are hardcoded and must be in an identically placed folder to run (relative to directory code/: ../traces/trace_<trace number>)